rotembm12/bookapp/README.md

 Adopt the `bulletproof-react` folder structure for a scalable and maintainable architecture.
 (Details to be defined)
+- A feature is considered a component with data (container/template).

 ## 3. Writing Maintainable Code